PawanKolhe/python-blockchain-example/README.md

 # Linux/Mac
 source .env/Scripts/activate
 ```
-> _The dependencies we install now will be isolated in the virtual environment and will not conflict with system dependencies._
+> _When dependencies are installed while virtual environment is activated, the dependencies will be stored in the .env folder and isolated from system dependencies._
 > Type `deactivate` to turn off virual environment

 #### 3. Install dependencies